selectL-L/Sancho/BUILD.md

-# How to Build Sancho
+# How to Build the bot

-This document explains how to build the Sancho bot into a standalone executable using PyInstaller.
+This document explains how to build the bot into a standalone executable using PyInstaller.

 ## Prerequisites